rachank/rock-paper-scissors-2/README.md

-### Features
+### Design Features

 #### Title and Logo

-- The Title of the Game is clearly centered and
+- The Title of the Game is clearly centered and using the